 - Is there a group of like-minded credit unions nearby that you can “partner” with on a shared services agreement?

 A credit union can get caught up in the “romance of the movement” and lose sight that it is not able to provide the products, services or access that their membership demands.
 As a result, the credit union is not genuinely serving its members, and if they cannot build economies of scale, access, and products to meet member demands, time is working against them.
 Too often, we see a small credit union seeking a new CEO when an objective response to the above questions would indicate what they need is a merger, not a CEO, to serve their members adequately.

 This business climate is not going away quickly (if ever) – it will never again be business as usual.
 Now, more than ever, credit unions need to re-invent themselves and their model to attain sustainability.
-Strategic Planning needs to be an exercise in transformation and differentiation, followed by expert execution of the tactics designed to attain these aspirational goals.
+Strategic Planning needs to be an exercise in transformation and differentiation, followed by expert execution of the tactics designed to reach these aspirational goals.